-Data on how long THC is detectable in users of CBD products is currently an unknown.
-Both because the level of THC varies significantly depending on the quality and type of product purchased.
+It’s currently unknown because the level of THC varies significantly depending on the quality and type of product purchased.

 If the product is fully lab-tested and legal, you can rest assured that the product shouldn’t have an impact on your ability to drive.

-On the other hand, untested CBD carriers risk that the product contains much more THC than stated on the label, making driving both illegal and unsafe.
+On the other hand, untested CBD carriers the risk that the product contains much more THC than stated on the label, making driving both illegal and unsafe.